jddunn/jddunn.github.io/_posts/projects/tenets.md

 - **Multi-signal ranking** combining 10+ orthogonal factors (import centrality, git signals, AST complexity)
 - **Dynamic programming for file packing** to optimize which files to include in full vs summarized within token budgets
 - **Task-specific weight adjustments** - different factors for `debug` vs `refactor` vs `feature` tasks
-- **Intelligent summarization** that preserves signatures, docstrings, and complex functions over simple ones
+- **File structure aware summarization** that preserves signatures, docstrings, and complex functions over simple ones

 None of tenets's functionality costs API credits - all processing is done locally.
 There are optional LLM integrations for summarizing, but the recommended route is using the built-in [summarizer algorithms](https://github.com/jddunn/tenets/blob/master/tenets/core/summarizer/strategies.py) first.

-tenets is able to perform its full `distillation` functionality on complex repos with hundreds of source files typically in 30-40 seconds, making it usable as a programmatic API for pair programming tools like aider or Claude CLI (which is intended as one of its end goals).
+tenets is able to perform its full `distillation` functionality on complex repos with hundreds of source files typically in 30-40 seconds, making it usable as a programmatic API (in `fast` mode) for pair programming tools like aider or Claude CLI.

 And yes at some late midway point in tenet's development, I dogfooded the tool to help it build itself.
 Tenets was built with the help of Copilot Chat (GPT-5) and Claude Opus / Sonnet.